 (2) IDP Certificate is an auto generated checklist which indicates your current progress in completing each section of myIDP.
 No content you have entered into myIDP will be included in the certificate; this is simply a report on whether or not you completed each section.

-(3) In-Person RCR Workshop: The Office of Postdoctoral Education offers an RCR training workshop each fall (this year is August 21st from 8am-5pm).
+(3) In-Person RCR Workshop: The Office of Postdoctoral Education offers an RCR training workshop each fall (the next one will be held in early December 2018).
 The postdoc must only take this once during their postdoctoral career at UNMC.
 Remember: Your initial contract renewal is conditional on completion of this mandatory RCR Workshop!

 More on RCR